Sam Presti: San Antonio Spurs (2000–2007)

 Presti was heavily credited for the Spurs drafting of Tony Parker.

 After graduating from Emerson College, Presti was working at a basketball camp before being offered an internship by San Antonio Spurs general manager R.C.
 Buford.
 Buford was refereeing a game as Presti delivered a sales pitch while running along the court with Buford.
-Starting off as a video coordinator for Spurs head coach Gregg Popovich, Presti rose through the front office ranks becoming assistant director of scouting in 2002 and later moved to director of player personnel in 2003.
+Starting as a video coordinator for Spurs head coach Gregg Popovich, Presti rose through the front office ranks, becoming assistant director of scouting in 2002, and later moved to director of player personnel in 2003.
 He was finally elevated to the position of Vice President and Assistant General Manager in 2005.
-Prior to the 2001 NBA draft, Presti was instrumental for encouraging the Spurs to draft Tony Parker.
+Before the 2001 NBA draft, Presti was instrumental in encouraging the Spurs to draft Tony Parker.
 Presti would show up at Buford's home with footage of Parker during his tenure with Paris Basket Racing.
 Parker went on to play 18 seasons in the NBA, making six All-Star teams, and winning four NBA championships.
 During Parker's jersey retirement, he acknowledged Presti's recommendation for the Spurs to draft him.

 “Sam, I know you’re in the arena,” Parker said Monday, illuminated by a spotlight in the middle of the court.
 “Man, you and R.C.
 (Buford, former Spurs general manager and current CEO), you were ahead of your time.
 You took a gamble on me, because I was terrible in my first workout with the Spurs.
 Man, I was terrible."